Adventure Filmmakers' Workshop 2017

 Using a credit-based system to dine on campus, our flexible meal plans allow you to select meals according to your own needs during your stay.

 The Light Flex Meal Plan is a credit-based system allowing participants to use pre-paid funds at any of the on-campus dining options at the Banff Centre.
-It equals the equivalent of breakfast and lunch daily at Vistas Dining Room.
-Participants will also receive a handful of invitations to social events during the Banff Mountain Film & Book Festival where light dinners are served.
+It is the equivalent of breakfast and lunch daily at Vistas Dining Room.
+Participants will also receive a handful of invitations to social events during the Banff Mountain Film and Book Festival where light dinners are served.
 You are able to top up your meal plan and receive more credit for meals at any time.